 Surprisingly, however, even 67 percent of self-identified Tea Partiers said they would rather raise the tax cap than cuts benefits and hike the retirement age: From ThinkProgress It’s only socialism when government helps other people.

 A couple of months ago I traveled out to Montana as part of a project examining how the extremist right – particularly the Patriot movement – has embedded itself within the Tea Party movement, particularly on a local level in rural areas where elements of the 1990s militia movement were still lurking.
-From Crooks and […]
+From Crooks and… Continue reading A report on the symbiotic relationship between far-right extremists and the Tea Parties

 You have people here who enjoy their existing low density lifestyles, they like the fact that said lifestyles are explicitly and implicitly subsidized through a variety of public policy measures, and they don’t like the idea of losing those subsidies.
 What’s more, they regard their antagonists as somewhat culturally alien.
 So they’re pissed off.
-The […]
+The… Continue reading The Tea Party and the market for land